github/maintainermonth/README.md

-# GitHub Maintainers Month
+# GitHub Maintainer Month

 > A month for open source maintainers to gather, share, and be celebrated. 🥳

-> Repository for the official GitHub Maintainers Month website.
+> Repository for the official GitHub Maintainer Month website.
 You can access the website through [this link](https://maintainermonth.github.com/)

 > Add your event!
 See the [contributing guide](CONTRIBUTING.md) for more details.